2019 High Noon Rules

 - Teams will bump the dock and one or more team members will disembark with their fish.
 Fish must be in a closed fish bag.

-- Check in begins at 12:00pm.
-Teams must be in line at the John’s Pass Bell Tower no later then 1pm or they will be disqualified
+- Team may check in their fish starting at 1:30pm.
+Teams must be in line at the John’s Pass Bell Tower no later then 2pm or they will be disqualified

 - Fish must be weighed in by a registered team member that fished on the team that day.